 Here’s all you need to know about the cause of rage tears…

 The first and most obvious reason is the feelings involved.
-If you are angry with someone because they hurt you, disappointed you or break your trust, you will tear up.
-In a furious anguement you already are letting some of your feelings out and in the fit an emotional reaction is ought to flow out.
+If you are angry with someone because they hurt you, disappointed you, or broke your trust, you will tear up.
+In a furious argument, you already are letting some of your feelings out and in the fit, an emotional reaction ought to flow out.

 2. Oxytocin and Prolactin

 Research says that oxytocin and prolactin can help in reducing stress by helping in decreasing the heart rate.
 When you are angry you do have a rush of adrenaline which definitely makes your heart beat faster.
 Research also says that tears release oxytocin and prolactin.
 You’re smart enough to make the connection between the two.